top of page

 Monthly Pricing of Fossil Fuels and PtX Fuels

-The figures are updated on a monthly basis.
+The figures are updated on regular basis.
 If you like to use the figures you might contact GMW Consultancy to get a high resolution copy or simply copy them from here.
 Don't "forget" the reference when using.
 A note about the use will be welcome.
 Note: GMW-Consultancy is not liable and gives no guaranty for the accuracy of the displayed data.

 Note that GMW Consultancy also tracks price figures for fossil 0,5% S fuel oil, Methanol, Ammonia, crude wti and Ammonia, Hydrogen produced from natural gas.
 The relations of PtX for Hydrogen, Methane, Methanol, Fischer Tropsch Diesel, Ammonia to their fossil counterparts are tracked also.
-Please contact GMW Consultancy.

-PtX Mai 2023.png
+PtX Dez 2023.png

 Fossil: The y-axis on the right is referring to the dotted lines!
 Unit is $/kWh, reference lhv.
-Doted lines are 0,1 MGO, Crude oil Brent, Natural Gas at the EU spot market (TTF) and the car diesel price in Germany.

 PtX: The left y-axis gives PtX fuel prices related to the price of Crude oil Brent.
-As you see the possible price for PtX (red) is now back to approx. 4. of the Brent price.

 The actual market picture for fossil fuels is given by the second picture which you find below.